yogsototh/Scratch/content/html/en/blog/Yesod-tutorial-for-newbies.md

 begindiv(intro)

 <%= tldr %> A simple yesod tutorial.
-Yesod is an Haskell web framework.
+Yesod is a Haskell web framework.
 You shouldn't need to know Haskell.